arjunsan22/arjunsan22/README.md

 Strong foundation in **Data Structures & Algorithms** with a problem-solving mindset.

+Experience in integrating Generative AI into real-world applications using models like Google Gemini, focusing on building intelligent and user-centric features.

 Experienced in cloud deployment using **Docker, Google Cloud Platform, Render, and Vercel**.

 ---